humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 ## Summary
 We extended the application here with the Rails scaffold system to allow us to add/update/delete/view transcriptions that we create.
-We ran in to some issues, for instance the default page is an info page without a lot of information in it, and right now, anyone can add transcriptions.
+We ran into some issues, for instance the default page is an info page without a lot of information in it, and right now, anyone can add transcriptions.
 Furthermore, let's face it, the CSS looks a bit, well, blah.
 We'll start